 Coach Dan Kendig was a little salty about his team’s scores as they compared to the scores from some of the top teams in his session, commenting that he didn’t really want to say much more because he didn’t want to get in trouble, and while I agree that the team was a bit short-changed on a couple of routines, I don’t think they would’ve finished ahead of Alabama either way.
 Also, we could say that it’s too bad fate sent the team to the second rather than first subdivision, but with the scoring in the first session a little lower overall, who knows if they would’ve outscored Utah there?
 You can’t say for sure that they would have, so let’s just chalk this up to a fault in the rules and that no scenario in NCAA semifinals will ever be truly fair.

 The other teams finishing out of contention were Washington, Denver, Michigan, Oregon State, and Georgia, in that order.
 Washington, am I right?!
-The eight-best score at nationals?!
+The eighth-best score at nationals?!
 I can’t get over how insane that is, and even though I’ve been gung-ho about them for a few seasons now, I never expected them to get this far this fast.
 It was an epic season with an epic end, and they’ve got to be very happy.
 The same goes for Denver, which fought back from TWO falls to finish strong, and Oregon State, which had a few small blunders that added up but overall still had a mostly good day.

 Unfortunately, Michigan — a real potential threat for a top finish in the Super Six — ended up counting a fall on beam after both Lexi Funk and Talia Chiarelli came off in the third and anchor spots.
 Otherwise they were okay on vault and bars, and had an explosive performance on floor, finishing on a high note after the bummer that was beam, but the damage was done and the Wolverines ended up tenth overall.